orbs-network/website/content/ton-vote/tools-cards/advanced-voting.md

 ### Strategies

-conditions to calculate users’ voting power, such as staked tokens only or minimum wallet balances to fight bots
+Conditions to calculate users’ voting power, such as staked tokens only or minimum wallet balances to fight bots